Friday, August 10, 2007

 I'm really happy about getting appreciated for it.
 But the most important thing for me is to do similar assessment for my roles as a daughter, a wife and a mother in my personal life.
 I also want to be eulogized as a responsible citizen.

-Do you think Bapu's dream-India was the same as the one we are living in today?
+think Bapu's dream-India was the same as the one we are living in

 It's not easy to answer this question.
 But I would like to point out that this is not the independent India for which our predecessors made innumerable sacrifices.
 I feel independence is when we can speak freely, think freely and at the same time, express our thoughts without any hindrance.
 Until we are free to express ourselves, we cannot dream, and until we dream, how can we fulfill them?
 Our nation is still stained with corruption, dowry, foeticide and many such social evils.
 Without getting rid of them we cannot avail of real independence.